silviacolella/python-practices/README.md

-# python-practices
+# Practices using Python

-Training, tests and practices using Python language.
+This repository includes notebooks regarding training, tests and practices using Python language.